 There is heavy usage of the existing Kananaskis surf wave all year round.
 Bend, Oregon, with a similar river wave park has similar weather, and the park generated $4.8M in economic activity 1 year after opening.
 In the summer of 2017, the first full summer after opening, the Bend River Trail had 181,000 users.
 In all of 2017, the Bend River waves were estimated to have 17,000 to 33,000 visits and many times that the number of spectators.

 There is no competition outside of the coasts and the southern United States.
 The closest good waves are over 1,000 kilometers away on the Pacific ocean.

 The map below shows surf waves and is from MagicSeaweed (https://magicseaweed.com/).
 The light blue markers are ocean waves.
 The blue dots are consistent river waves.
 The red dot is the Project location.

 At this time, no money is coming from the Town of Cochrane taxes and no money will be requested for the next few stages.
 The money for the project will come through a combination of community fundraising, local donations, local partnerships, corporate donations of goods and services, events, grants, and public funds.

-Well built river waves have very minimal ongoing costs.
+Well-built river waves have very minimal ongoing costs.
 The design will make the minimal seasonal maintenance very easy to perform.
 If costs occur from major flood events, the Alberta River Surfing Assoc will cover these costs through a maintenance fund.

 If the project moves forward, the supporting facility would generate enough income to pay for the upgrades at the end of the lifespan as well as annual operating costs.
 Funds would be put away annually to pay for upgrades.

-As per the recommendations in the feasibility study, the River Wave Park will be operated by a newly formed, local organization.
+As per the recommendations in the feasibility study, the River Wave Park would be operated by a newly formed, local organization.